luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate politicians' content.
 Many scholars have proposed theories on why politicians, particularly populists, choose social media platforms over traditional hierarchical media.
 Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on twitter use in election campaigns.
-They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media. #cite(<waisbordPopulistCommunicationDigital2017>, form: "prose");, for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.
+They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
+#cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.

 This leds to believe, that videos on YouTube are best viewed from content delivery perspective first.